uestc-cyberlab/gpu_undocumented_instruction/README.md

 Next, we modify the IADD's opcode "0x180" to an undocumented instruction's opcode "0x1C8".

 Finally, we run the modified program /POC/undocumented instruction analysis//undocumented instruction analysis/a.exe.
-We can find that the result has been changed, and the program does not raise any error information.
+We can find that the result has been changed, "{1,2,3,4,5}+{10,20,30,40,50}={-3,-2,-1,0,1}".

+In addition, the program does not raise any error information, such as "illegal instruction".

 We provide an animation to present the above process.